Nora’s Edge: Putting the Pieces Together with Humorous Honesty

 I figured if I could just get others to do what I wanted them to do, everything would be ok.
 Turns out, after some time in therapy I got honest about what was really going on.
 And the goal of getting others to fall in line flipped entirely.
 The questions changed from how do I get them to do something to Who am I?
 What am I doing?
 Where am I going?
 Where do I want to go? and How do I get there?
 From focus on others to focus on self—without judgment.
 In that process, I found myself feeling loved, supported, validated, and finally feeling safe…and even finding some humor in it all.

 Before becoming a licensed professional counselor, I worked in operations and administration for a non-profit.
 I earned my Masters in Community Counseling from The University of North Georgia.
-I have worked at Talbott Recovery since May of 2013 and currently as a family counselor.
-I specialize in working with families, parents, couples, and young adults struggling with the disease of addiction.
-Recently, I am completing my education and training as a certified sex addiction therapist.
+I worked at Talbott Recovery from May 2013 to November 2019 as a family counselor.
+I specialize in working with families, parents, couples, and individuals struggling with the disease of addiction.
+I received my education and training as a Certified Sex Addiction Therapist (CSAT) and Certified Partner Trauma Therapist (CPTT) through IITAP (International Institute for Trauma & Addiction Professionals).

 “She makes me feel safe with her calmness, yet she knows how to make me laugh while taking things seriously too.”